elengss/PacBio_HepB/README.md

 Samtools and pbmm2 are both downloadable as conda packages:

-conda install -c bioconda samtools
+conda install -c bioconda samtools<br/>

-conda install -c bioconda pbmm2
+conda install -c bioconda pbmm2<br/>

 More details on the Conda and Anaconda package manager system can be found here : https://anaconda.org